19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 53\.—(1) If —

-(a) any compensation paid to, or for the benefit of, an insured policy owner out of the PPF Life Fund or the PPF General Fund is in excess of what ought to have been paid to the insured policy owner under this Act;

-(b) any compensation paid to, or for the benefit of, a beneficiary in the case where the insured policy is covered under the PPF General Fund and provides third party benefits out of the PPF General Fund is in excess of what ought to have been paid to the beneficiary under this Act; or
+(a) any compensation paid to, or for the benefit of, any covered party is in excess of what ought to have been paid to the covered party under this Act; or

+[Act 31 of 2018 wef 01/04/2019]

+(b) [Deleted by Act 31 of 2018 wef 01/04/2019]

 (c) any compensation is paid in error to any person,